marle3003/mokapi/docs/configuration/introduction.md

 ---
-title: Introduction
+title: Introduction to Mokapi Configuration | Static & Dynamic Setup Explained
-description: This page will introduce you to the startup and dynamic configurations.
+description: Discover how to configure Mokapi using static files or dynamic updates.
+Learn startup options, hot-reloading, and flexible setup for your mocked APIs.
 ---
 # Introduction